thenerdery/dot-net-standards/IOC.md

   level class) this SHOULD be done in a single class.
 Use of Autofac [modules](http://autofac.readthedocs.org/en/latest/configuration/modules.html) can be considered for organization.
-* Within an autofac configuration class areas or like objects SHOULD be grouped together into functions.
+* Within an Autofac configuration class areas or like objects SHOULD be grouped together into functions.

 ```